pablolucio97/Study_Content/general_development/learning_history.md

 -- check if user data_nascimento < 18 and returns 1 if true or 0 if not
 Sequelize.literal("IF(TIMESTAMPDIFF(YEAR, bigid_buybye.data_nascimento, CURDATE()) < 18, 1, 0)"),
 ```
+---

+### 24/04/2024

+- At working with React Native and applications where its possible to push updates without generating a new build, always maintain your main branch aligned what was sent to production, and always use the stage branch to merge new features.
+Only merge the stage into main at releasing a new version of the application to production.

+- Always maintain a document history containing the content and the reason of the update of your project updates at working with React Native and applications where its possible to push updates.